Sick in Scrabble and Meaning

 sick (uncountable)

-1. (UK, Australia, colloquial) Vomit.
+1. (British, Australia, colloquial) Vomit.

-2. (UK, colloquial) (especially in the phrases on the sick and on long-term sick) Any of various current or former benefits or allowances paid by the Government to support the sick, disabled or incapacitated.
+2. (British, colloquial) (especially in the phrases on the sick and on long-term sick) Any of various current or former benefits or allowances paid by the Government to support the sick, disabled or incapacitated.

 Synonyms